 As I mentioned, I had originally anticipated using the code from the linked Hackster project for the core game functions.
 What I anticipated would happen is that, after a player pressed a button, the corresponding LED would light up and the code would do a digitalRead on all the LEDs to see if the right one was lit (the Hackster project checks the physical button inputs but it is the same idea).
 This did work, sort of, but for reasons that are still unclear to me, not perfectly.
 About 10% of the time the Mini would say an incorrect button was pressed when, in fact, the correct one had been.
 Everything seemed OK based on what I could see in the serial monitor and in the browser console so I've no idea why it didn't work.

 After a lot of faffing with trying to introduce some error checking, I ditched the whole idea of reading the LED states and created an "answer" array that checks whether the Websocket text received corresponds to the correct pin stored in the "sequence" array that plays the light sequence to remember.
 This seems to be 100% reliable even if the way I've implemented it is a bit plodding.
+After coming up with this method, I happened upon this, which is an interesting exploration of the way some digital locks work and analogous to the approach used in the game.

 High score is stored in EEPROM (or what passes for EEPROM in the ESP8266 world) and if a player hits a new high score a pop-up box allows them to enter a name of their choosing, which is also stored in EEPROM.
 These values can be reset via the Set-Up page (I'm sure there could be legitimate reasons for this).